 Biosecurity Code of Practice

-An ABGC-led Banana Industry Biosecurity Code of Practice for planting material was finalised on August 27, 2020 and aims to provide detailed guidance to growers on the use of planting material and outline the reasonable and practical steps to minimise associated biosecurity risks and protect the industry.
+The ABGC-led Banana Industry Biosecurity Code of Practice for Sourcing and planting of banana plants in an area where serious pests are present was finalised on August 27, 2020 and aims to provide detailed guidance to growers on the use of planting material and outlines reasonable and practical steps to minimise associated biosecurity risks and protect the industry.

 The Code provides a single and clear reference for what the General Biosecurity Obligation (GBO) could mean for Queensland growers and, similarly, the General Biosecurity Duty (GBD) for those in NSW.
 That is, a supporting mechanism for government to decide if growers are meeting industry expectations in the way they use planting material.